 Juvenile Arthritis (JA) affects approximately 24,000 infants to teens in BC and Canada, or 3 in every 1,000, making it one of the most common causes of chronic disability in children.
 Ten to 20 percent of those children have Systemic Juvenile Idiopathic Arthritis (SJIA), a severe and potentially life-threatening form of the disease - and many can't get the medication they desperately need.

-In partnership with Arthritis Consumer Experts, Cassie and Friends Society is leading a call for the BC Government to drastically improve the outlook of children with SJIA by allowing reimbursement coverage for canakinumab for the small number of children who need it.
+Cassie and Friends Society, in partnership with Arthritis Consumer Experts, is leading a call for the BC Government to drastically improve the outlook of children with SJIA by allowing reimbursement coverage for canakinumab for the small number of children who need it.

 Why have we launched our canakinumab access campaign?